Inertial frame of reference: Inertial frames and rotation

 All observers agree on the real forces, F; only non-inertial observers need fictitious forces.
 The laws of physics in the inertial frame are simpler because unnecessary forces are not present.

 In Newton's time the fixed stars were invoked as a reference frame, supposedly at rest relative to absolute space.
 In reference frames that were either at rest with respect to the fixed stars or in uniform translation relative to these stars, Newton's laws of motion were supposed to hold.
 In contrast, in frames accelerating with respect to the fixed stars, an important case being frames rotating relative to the fixed stars, the laws of motion did not hold in their simplest form, but had to be supplemented by the addition of fictitious forces, for example, the Coriolis force and the centrifugal force.
 Two experiments were devised by Newton to demonstrate how these forces could be discovered, thereby revealing to an observer that they were not in an inertial frame: the example of the tension in the cord linking two spheres rotating about their center of gravity, and the example of the curvature of the surface of water in a rotating bucket.
 In both cases, application of Newton's second law would not work for the rotating observer without invoking centrifugal and Coriolis forces to account for their observations (tension in the case of the spheres; parabolic water surface in the case of the rotating bucket).

-As we now know, the fixed stars are not fixed.
+As now known, the fixed stars are not fixed.
 Those that reside in the Milky Way turn with the galaxy, exhibiting proper motions.
 Those that are outside our galaxy (such as nebulae once mistaken to be stars) participate in their own motion as well, partly due to expansion of the universe, and partly due to peculiar velocities.
 For instance, the Andromeda Galaxy is on collision course with the Milky Way at a speed of 117 km/s.
 The concept of inertial frames of reference is no longer tied to either the fixed stars or to absolute space.
 Rather, the identification of an inertial frame is based on the simplicity of the laws of physics in the frame.

-John Stachel wrote: once one gave up the existence of a privileged frame of reference (the ether frame) there was no reason why one should stop at the relativity of inertial frames.
-The conventional answer to such doubts was that the laws of nature took a simpler form in the inertial frames of reference because in these frames one did not have to introduce inertial forces when writing down Newton's law of motion.
+The laws of nature take a simpler form in inertial frames of reference because in these frames one did not have to introduce inertial forces when writing down Newton's law of motion.